FREE Shipping Today on ALL Orders!

 Solid Work History

 Hiring agencies like to see work history that includes positions held in the criminal justice field, however, right behind that is any employment with a record of showing up on time, not calling out sick, volunteering for overtime, and no violations of company policy.
-Us the job you have now to build a solid work history or get a job and start building that foundation that you can show when you do start the application process.

 How can I Increase my Chances of Becoming a Police Officer?